 Alexis has been in the field of mindfulness and meditation since 2001.
-After graduating from Harvard in 1995, he spent several years in medical school before leaving his chosen career as a doctor to seek out a different path.
+After graduating from Harvard University in 1995, he spent several years in medical school before leaving his chosen career as a doctor to seek out a different path.
 It was while traveling in India that he was introduced to insight meditation.

 Since that time, Alexis has practiced in many meditative styles and traditions, including with Sayadaw U Tejaniya, the Thai Forest tradition with Ajahn Sumedho, the Tibetan tradition with Yongey Mingyur Rinpoche and within the lay Western insight community where he continues to learn from the growing diversity of voices.

 Alexis's primary teacher has been Sayadaw U Tejaniya, from the Burmese Theravada tradition, and with whom he ordained as a Buddhist monk from 2003 - 2005.
 Sayadaw encouraged Alexis to teach in 2012.
 Alexis also completed the Spirit Rock/IMS four-year teacher training program with Jack Kornfield and others, including mentors Joseph Goldstein and Carol Wilson.

-Alexis teaches meditation at retreat centers throughout the world.
-He is featured on the 10% Happier meditation app and is the guiding teacher for Open Door Meditation Community in Portland, Maine where he is a guest teacher.
+Alexis teaches meditation at retreat centers around the world.
+He is featured on the Ten Percent Happier meditation app and is co-founder of Open Door Meditation Community in Portland, Maine where he is a guest teacher.

 Alexis's teaching style is natural and uncrafted.
 He brings a practical, intuitive and compassionate approach to the development of wisdom.